Mind and Spirit

 Exercise is also really important for managing stress.
 The physical release of movement and motion can help alleviate the physical issues that accompany stressful situations.
 In the book, The Burnout Code, the authors discuss the differences in stressors and stress.
 While stressors may be persistent, the physiologic response to the stressors, meaning what our body does in reaction to the stressors, is something we can help alleviate, and movement/exercise is one really effective way to do this.

-If you are in urgent need of mental health support you can call 988 Suicide and Crisis Lifeline, which provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week, across the United States.
+If you are in urgent need of mental health support you can call 988 Suicide and Crisis Lifeline, which provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, seven days a week, across the United States.
 Just dial or text 988.
 Click here for more information

 Bussotti M, Sommaruga M. Anxiety and depression in patients with pulmonary hypertension: impact and management challenges.
 Vasc Health Risk Manag.
 2018 Nov 8;14:349-360. doi: 10.2147/VHRM.S147173.
 PMID: 30510427; PMCID: PMC6231438.